Dietary Fiber: Benefits, Food Sources, and Gut Health

 The following meal plan is designed to reflect realistic eating patterns while consistently providing around 30 g of fiber per day.
 Breakfasts focus on fruits, seeds, and gluten-free whole grains.
 Lunches and dinners rely heavily on legumes, vegetables, and naturally gluten-free grains such as rice and quinoa.
 Snacks are simple additions like fruit, nuts, or hummus that gently boost fiber intake across the day.

-Across the week, meals rotate to include chickpea curries, bean chillies, smoothie bowls, buckwheat pancakes, and vegetable-based soups, ensuring both nutritional balance and variety.
+Across the week, meals rotate to include chickpea curries, bean chilies, smoothie bowls, buckwheat pancakes, and vegetable-based soups, ensuring both nutritional balance and variety.

 Practical Tips for Increasing Fiber Intake